thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/ModuleAliasing.md

             dependencies: [
                 // Utils module aliasing:
                 .product(name: "Utils",
-                         package: "swift-draw"),
+                         package: "codira-draw"),
                 .product(name: "Utils",
-                         package: "swift-game",
+                         package: "codira-game",
                          moduleAliases: ["Utils": "CodiraGameUtils"]),
                 // Logging module aliasing:
                 .product(name: "Logging",
-                         package: "swift-draw"),
+                         package: "codira-draw"),
                 .product(name: "Game",
-                         package: "swift-game",
+                         package: "codira-game",
                          moduleAliases: ["Logging": "CodiraGameLogging"]),
             ])
     ]
 ```

-The `Logging` module from `swift-game` is renamed as `CodiraGameLogging`, and all the references to `Logging` in source files of `Game` are compiled as `CodiraGameLogging`.
-Similar to before, no source or manifest changes are required by the `swift-game` package.
+The `Logging` module from `codira-game` is renamed as `CodiraGameLogging`, and all the references to `Logging` in source files of `Game` are compiled as `CodiraGameLogging`.
+Similar to before, no source or manifest changes are required by the `codira-game` package.

 If more aliases need to be defined, they can be added with a comma delimiter, per below.